 To relieve morning sickness, eat smaller meals more often.
 Bland foods like crackers and broth might be easier to get down until the nausea subsides.
 Sip water throughout the day, especially if you’re vomiting, to prevent dehydration.

 Your baby is surrounded and protected by an amniotic sac and is getting nourishment courtesy of the placenta.
 Her blood vessels are forming, and blood is starting to circulate through her little body.
 During this time, the umbilical cord will grow out of your baby’s midsection and connect your baby’s blood circulation to yours.

 Weeks 7 - 8

 As the second month of your pregnancy draws to a close, your baby has a new name — a fetus.
-All of his internal organs have formed, but they’ll continue to grow and develop over the next few months.
+His internal organs have formed, but they’ll continue to grow and develop over the next few months.

 Your baby measures just over an inch from crown to rump — about the size of a bean.
 The buds of arms and legs have appeared.
 They’ll soon grow into full-fledged limbs, complete with flattened hands that will sprout fingers and toes.
 Those digits will be webbed to start, but they’ll eventually separate.

 Your baby’s organs are also continuing to develop during this time.
 By week eight, the doctor may be able to detect a hint of a heartbeat during an ultrasound exam.
 Baby’s facial features are starting to take shape.
 The beginnings of eyes (complete with eyelid buds), mouth, and ears are emerging, making him look less like a tadpole and more like a real human.
 Your baby will start to get more mobile in the womb.

 What to remember